euonymus/neo4j-bigbang/README.md

 Options

 - `-u` : If set, update relationship when it exists
 - `-n` : Specify CSV file name.
-Its' required when you set `-f`
+Its' required when you set `-a`
-- `-f` : Set if you want to use file name as relationship type.
+- `-a` : Set if you want to use file name as relationship type.
 If not set, type field is required in the CSV file
 - `-c` : If you want to create nodes at the same time, use this option